Plug-and-Play Model-Agnostic Counterfactual Policy Synthesis for Deep Reinforcement Learning based Recommendation: Experiments

 \subsection{Impact of Counterfactual Augmentation}

-In this section, we aims to investigate the effect of the proposed counterfactual data augmentation compare with other data augmentation approaches like random mask.
-For random mask, we randomly mask some elements in the state representation that produced by the environment, then formulate it into a new trajectory and push it into the replay buffer.
+In this section, we aim to investigate the effect of the proposed counterfactual data augmentation compared with other data augmentation approaches like random mask.
+For the random mask, we randomly mask some elements in the state representation that are produced by the environment, then formulate it into a new trajectory and push it into the replay buffer.
 We are following the same experimental procedure in hyper-parameter study and conduct the experiments on the online environment with those three baselines.
 The results can be found on~\Cref{fig:Comparison}.
-We can observe that, the random mask do perform well than the baselines.
+We can observe that, the random mask does perform well than the baselines.
 While it does not achieve a high performance than the proposed methods.
-One possible explanation is, the random mask can only repeat those existing information to reinforce the learned knowledge without introducing new information.
+One possible explanation is, the random mask can only repeat the existing information to reinforce the learned knowledge without introducing new information.
 The proposed method utilizes the causal relationship to generate some agent never seen but causally valid trajectory to help learn a better policy.